PaddlePaddle/Paddle/doc/design/block.md

 During the generation of the Protobuf message, the Block should store VarDesc (the Protobuf message which describes Variable) and OpDesc (the Protobuf message which describes Operator).

-VarDesc in a block should have its name scope to avoid local variables affect father block's name scope.
+VarDesc in a block should have its name scope to avoid local variables affect parent block's name scope.
-Child block's name scopes should inherit the father's so that OpDesc in child block can reference a VarDesc that stored in father block.
+Child block's name scopes should inherit the parent's so that OpDesc in child block can reference a VarDesc that stored in parent block.
 For example

 ```python
 a = pd.Varaible(shape=[20, 20])